 "In that respect how unlike dear Mrs. Elton, who wants to be wiser and wittier than all the world!
-I wonder how she speaks of the Coles-what she calls them!
+I wonder how she speaks of the Coleswhat she calls them!
 How can she find any appellation for them, deep enough in familiar vulgarity?
 She calls you, Knightley-what can she do for Mr. Cole?
 And so I am not to be surprized that Jane Fairfax accepts her civilities and consents to be with her.
 Mrs. Weston, your argument weighs most with me.
 I can much more readily enter into the temptation of getting away from Miss Bates, than I can believe in the triumph of Miss Fairfax's mind over Mrs. Elton.
 I have no faith in Mrs. Elton's acknowledging herself the inferior in thought, word, or deed; or in her being under any restraint beyond her own scanty rule of good-breeding.
-I cannot imagine that she will not be continually insulting her visitor with praise, encouragement, and offers of service; that she will not be continually detailing her in those delightful exploring parties which are to take place in the barouche-landau."
+I cannot imagine that she will not be continually insulting her visitor with praise, encouragement, and offers of service; that she will not be continually detailing her magnificent intentions, from the procuring her a permanent situation to the including her in those delightful exploring parties which are to take place in the barouche-landau."

 "Jane Fairfax has feeling," said Mr. Knightley-"I do not accuse her of want of feeling.
-Her sensibilities, I suspect, are strong-and her temper excellent in its power of forbearance, patience, self-control; but it wants openness.
+Her sensibilities, I suspect, are strong-and her temper excellent in its power of forbearance, patience, self-controul; but it wants openness.
 She is reserved, more reserved, I think, than she used to be-And I love an open temper.
 No-till Cole alluded to my supposed attachment, it had never entered my head.
 I saw Jane Fairfax and conversed with her, with admiration and pleasure always-but with no thought beyond."